Differences from OpenCL 1.1 to 1.2

 Intitalisation of data

 clEnqueueFillBuffer and clEnqueueFillImage help with initialising data by filling it with a pattern or a colour.
 This was first best done at the host, or with a kernel specially written for it, or just ignored.
-Now our lives have been improved.
+Our lives have improved.

 Building